GluuFederation/docs-clustermgr-prod/3.1.3/source/authentication/index.md

         authorization_redirect_uri = http://localhost:5000/auth/oxd_login_callback
         scopes = openid,profile,user_name,permission

-1. Log out from the ClusterManager app.
+1. Log out of the Cluster Manager app.

-1. Log in to the ClusterManager app, click `Login with Gluu Server` link.
+1. Log into the Cluster Manager app, click `Login with Gluu Server` link.
 Follow the instructions displayed on your browser to finish the authorization process.

 ### Troubleshooting

-The first time login using oxd and Gluu Server may returns error message about `user_name` scope being disabled in OIDC client configuration.
+The first time you log in using oxd and Gluu Server, it may return an error message about the `user_name` scope being disabled in OIDC client configuration.
 If this error occurs, follow the steps below:

-1. login to oxTrust
+1. Log into oxTrust
-1. click `OpenID Connect > Clients` submenu
+1. Click `OpenID Connect > Clients` submenu
-1. click `ClusterManager` client
+1. Click `ClusterManager` client
-1. click `Add Scope` button at the bottom, and search for `user_name` scope
+1. Click `Add Scope` button at the bottom, and search for `user_name` scope
-1. make sure the `user_name` scope is checked and click `OK` button
+1. Make sure the `user_name` scope is checked and click `OK` button
-1. click `Update` button at the bottom of the page
+1. Click `Update` button at the bottom of the page
-1. open ClusterManager web app and click `Login with Gluu Server`
+1. Open the Cluster Manager web app and click `Login with Gluu Server`